ITI/memorizer/Documentation/memorizer/using_memorizer.rst

 .. note ::

-  See the as-yet-unwritten :ref:`kmap-output-format` for more information.
+  See the :ref:`kmap file format <debugfs-kmap>` secion for more information.
-  TODO robadams@illinois.edu